adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 }
 ```

-And our main function is setup to display a 640 x 480 window to start.
+Our main function is setup to display a 640 x 480 window to start.

 ```cpp
 int main()